TheRealCodeBeard/ServerlessTwitterBot/STEP5.md

 ## Create the Logic App

-Go to your resource group (the one created in [Step 4](STEP4.md)) and click the '+ Add' button in the top bar of the Overview panel.
+Over in the Azure portal, go to your resource group (the one created in [Step 4](STEP4.md)) and click the '+ Add' button in the top bar of the Overview panel.

 In the 'Search the Marketplace' bar at the top of the 'New' panel type `Logic App` and click the matching search result.
 You will then be presented with a page with this at the top.